NK-15

 The NK-15 (GRAU index: 11D51) was a rocket engine designed and built in the late 1960s by the Kuznetsov Design Bureau.
 The NK designation was derived from the initials of chief designer Nikolay Kuznetsov.
 The NK-15 was among the most powerful LOX/kerosene rocket engines when it was built, with a high specific impulse and low structural mass.
 It was intended for the ill-fated Soviet N-1 Moon rocket.
+A unique part of this engine was its pyrotechnic valves, which could not be closed after firing.

 History

 The engine equipped the N1 rocket - the first two launch attempts failed due to this engine.
 Its successor, the NK-33 was to be used on the N1F, an upgraded version of the N1, but the program was cancelled.